chicio/chicio.github.io/_posts/2017-08-25-how-to-calculate-reflection-vector.md

  - type: "BlogPosting"
 ---

-*In this post I will talk about the model view presenter architectural pattern and how it can improve you unit test and your TDD workflow when developing an iOS application.*
+*In this post I will talk about reflection vector used in some lighting models, for example the Phong reflection model.
+I will show you how this vector is calculated.*

 ---